ReactFinland/future-frontend-site/content/for-sponsors.md

 By supporting our conference, you will be visible both on a national and international level.
 Most importantly you help us push the conference to the next level as extras, such as the afterparty, are funded through our sponsorships.

-## Paasitorni, our amazing venue
+## Dipoli, our amazing venue

-After a brief visit to Pörssitalo, we are returning back to [Paasitorni](https://www.paasitorni.fi/) as it suits our targets for the second edition better in terms of space.
-Based on our experience with Paasitorni, it is a flexible venue that comes with a historic flavor and often it does not fail to impress our visitors.
+For the third edition, we will use [Dipoli](https://www.aalto.fi/en/locations/dipoli) as our venue.
+Dipoli is the main building of Aalto University and it is reknown for its architecture.
+What makes the building interesting from a sponsor point of view is the amount of lounge space allowing us to offer an ample amount of space for you to set up your booth.

+Besides loung space, Dipoli hall is great for our purposes as it can be split in half to allow easy catering during the breaks.
+The hall itself is spacious and can fit more people than we can imagine to attract.

 ## Your spot to shine